 - 1. The advancement to each higher level shall incorporate more difficult skills and/or techniques than previously exhibited. - 2.
-All exhibits entered in the Porter County Fair should be completely finished and ready for use. - 3.
-Members are encouraged to review Porter County's 4-H Exhibition Policy, #10 within the General Terms & Conditions for specific size limitations. - 4.
-Attach to project 4-H-618A-W "4-H Craft Information Card" for description of work completed on the project.
+All exhibits entered should be completely finished and ready for use. - Attach to project 4-H-618A-W "4-H Craft Information Card" for description of work completed on the project.
 If multiple pieces make up the exhibit, a photograph of the complete exhibit should be attached to the "4-H Craft Information Card" so the total exhibit can properly be displayed